CPNV-ES-BI/BI_CSHARP_GCP/doc/folder_structure.md

       - `appsettings.Development.json` and `appsettings.json` : These files contains the configurations for the application
       - `Program.cs`: This file contains the main entry point for the application.
       - `Properties`: This folder contains the launchSettings.json, which contains the configuration for how the application runs in the development environment
-      - `DataObject`: This folder contains interfaces and classes that define the data structure and representation of the application.
+      - `Services`: This folder contains interfaces and classes that define the data structure and representation of the application.

   - `TestGCPMicroservice`: This directory contains test code for the application.
     - `GCPMicroservice.csproj`: This file is the test project file that contains information about the test project, including its dependencies and build settings.